 Under the Food Allergen Labeling and Consumer Protection Act (FALCPA), which passed back in 2004, eight allergens must be declared on packaged food labels: peanuts, milk, tree nuts, egg, wheat, soy, shellfish and fish.
 A few studies suggest that the prevalence of sesame allergies in the U.S. is more than 0.1 percent, a similar rate to soy allergy or fish allergy.

 “We’d like to hear from epidemiologists, nutritionists, allergy researchers and physicians concerning their clinical experiences and relevant findings,” says the agency in an Oct.
-29 statement.
-The FDA is also calling on the food industry and consumers to share their input (until Dec.
+29, 2018 statement.
+The FDA also called on the food industry and consumers to share their input (until Dec.
 31, 2018) to help “gain a more complete understanding of the risks” of the allergy and any impacts of regulatory action.

 Without required labeling, the inclusion of sesame in a food often isn’t obvious.
 Manufacturers may list it under unfamiliar names such as benne or tahini, and it can also be hidden in ingredient lists under such terms as “natural flavors” or “spices”.